isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ## Playing with Naturals

 Let's return now to our discussion of the naturals.
-By repeated application of `suc`, we can build an infinite tower of natural numbers, the first four of which are built like this:
+By repeated application of `ctor:suc`, we can build an infinite tower of natural numbers, the first four of which are built like this:

 ```agda